 Background

-In 1979, the Austrian Federal Railways (ÖBB) released a 200-metre-wide strip along Lassallestraße for development — the first piece of the Nordbahnhof brownfield to change hands.
+On your way here, you passed Lassallestraße — a row of large-scale office blocks.
+That strip was the first piece of the Nordbahnhof brownfield to change hands.
+In 1979, the Austrian Federal Railways (ÖBB) released a 200-metre-wide strip along Lassallestraße for development.
 But actual construction only began in the 1990s, driven by Vienna's bid for the 1995 World Expo — a joint project with Budapest that was ultimately rejected by Viennese citizens in a 1991 referendum (65% voted against).
 The Expo never happened, but the development momentum it generated continued.

 The first master plan for the full area was approved in 1994 — by which time the office strip was already taking shape.
-It's a textbook case of what happens when a single-use zone is built without considering the neighbourhood it will one day be part of.
+A textbook case of what happens when a single-use zone is built without considering the neighbourhood it will one day be part of.

 Upload to shared album →By uploading you agree to our photo consent terms.